DrTimothyAldenDavis/SuiteSparse/README.md

 ```

 Be sure to first install all required libraries:  BLAS and LAPACK for UMFPACK,
-CHOLMOD, and SPQR, and GMP and MPFR for SPEX.
-Be sure to use the latest
+CHOLMOD, and ParU.
+Be sure to use the latest libraries.
-libraries; SPEX requires MPFR 4.0.2 and GMP 6.1.2 (these version numbers
-do NOT correspond to the X.Y.Z suffix of libgmp.so.X.Y.Z and libmpfr.so.X.Y.Z;
-see the SPEX user guide for details).

 To compile the libraries and install them only in SuiteSparse/lib (not
 /usr/local/lib), do this instead in the top-level of SuiteSparse: